kube-academy/katacoda-scenarios/kubectl-intermediate/step6.md

 `kubectl run nginx --generator=run-pod/v1 --image=nginx --namespace frontend`{{execute}}

 *Note: The `--generator` flag tells the `kubectl run` command to pin the resource to a specific apiVersion specification.
 In this case apiVersion:v1 and kind:pod.
-This flag is widely used and may get depracated in the future version releases*
+This flag is **NOT** widely used and may get depracated in future version releases*

 Now. let's verify whether our pods have been created: